Skip to main content

 @forge

 Creates an AgentForge instance with automatic LLM provider setup.
 Must be used after @llmProvider.
+Optionally accepts configuration for logging and other framework settings.

 Syntax